bnjnrthrp/CS5001-Final-Project/README.md

 example_input_2.csv is a more strenuous test, and it contains every type of event in the syllabus.
 This is the full syllabus for one type of student.

+example 3 is the full 180-day syllabus and is the final product of the actual data to be entered.
+This file is the base syllabus and all other flavors of syllabus are derivative of this one.

 ## Testing
 How did you test your code?
 What did you do to make sure your code was correct?
 If you wrote unit tests, you can link to them here.
 If you did run tests, make sure you document them as text files, and include them in your submission.

 During each step of the transformation, I used docstring testing to build unit tests prior to iterating the function.
 Edge cases were focused on odd characters and typos that I would expect to find in the final product that is provided.
 Functional testing was broken into two major checkpoints - the intermediate step to ensure the csv_lib was working correctly.
+The file test_data_cleaning.csv shows the output prior to being sent to the consolidate_syllabus() function and was the final check to ensure all of the data from the original file was being processed correctly into an acceptable file for the final function run.

 Then the final product to verify that the syllabus_lib was processing the csv_lib output correctly.

-The final run is checking the output file against the expected result
+This was the final consolidation of the days and events and would be checked against the expected result.
+We tested this by comparing it to a smaller sample, approximately 30 days worth of data (example 1), testing it on 70 days of schedule (example 2), and then the final full product (example 3).

 ## Missing Features / What's Next
 Focus on what you didn't get to do, and what you would do if you had more time, or things you would implement in the future.